lgvr123/musescore-durationeditor/README.md

 * All the actions are undoable.
 It will require up-to 2-5 undos before completely undoing a action.
 * The _Insert and Remove tuplets_ as well as the _Single voice edition_ do not manage all the notes characteristics.
 Some of them might by lost when performing those actions.
 This is improved in 1.3.0

+## Support of MS4.0
+**NOT SUPPORTED**

+MuseScore 4.0 support for plugin is minimal.
+Many functions are not supported for the time being or have changed.
+Dock plugins are not supported anymore.
+Therefore, this plugin does not work under MuseScore 4.0.

 ## Sponsorship ##
 If you appreciate my plugins, you can support and sponsor their development on the following platforms:
 [<img src="/support/Button-Tipeee.png" alt="Support me on Tipee" height="50"/>](https://www.tipeee.com/parkingb)